Asynchronous I/O

-In computer science, asynchronous I/O (also non-sequential I/O) is a form of input/output processing that permits other processing to continue before the I/O operation has finished.
-A name used for asynchronous I/O in the Windows API is overlapped I/O.
+Asynchronous I/O is a form of input/output processing that allows a program to initiate an I/O operation and continue processing other tasks before the I/O operation completes.
+Unlike non‑blocking I/O, which returns control immediately but may require repeated polling, asynchronous I/O enables the system or API to notify the program when the operation finishes.
+The term “overlapped I/O” is used for asynchronous I/O in the Windows API.

-Input and output (I/O) operations on a computer can be extremely slow compared to the processing of data.
+Input and output operations on a computer can be extremely slow compared to the processing of data.
 An I/O device can incorporate mechanical devices that must physically move, such as a hard drive seeking a track to read or write; this is often orders of magnitude slower than the switching of electric current.
 For example, during a disk operation that takes ten milliseconds to perform, a processor that is clocked at one gigahertz could have performed ten million instruction-processing cycles.

 A simple approach to I/O would be to start the access and then wait for it to complete.
 But such an approach, called synchronous I/O or blocking I/O, would block the progress of a program while the communication is in progress, leaving system resources idle.
 When a program makes many I/O operations (such as a program mainly or largely dependent on user input), this means that the processor can spend almost all of its time idle waiting for I/O operations to complete.